-I also made another mistake with choosing the fabrics for my bargello quilt.
+I also made another mistake in choosing the fabrics for my bargello quilt.
 And I think it’s good that I made it because now I can tell everybody who plans to do bargello projects how to avoid it.
 So, the advice is this: use only fabrics that are similar to each other in density and other characteristics.
-I used quilting cotton, but there are different kinds of quilting cotton and brands of quilting cotton are really different.
+I used quilting cotton, but there are different kinds of quilting cotton, and the brands of quilting cotton are really different.

 For example, one of my fabrics for the bargello table runner had very dense silver snowflakes that are not woven into the fabric itself but printed/painted on the fabric.

-While the fabric is really nice it’s not so great to use it for this project because it’s more dense in places where are these snowflakes, and also because I can’t iron this fabric on the right side and it means I can’t iron the whole projects on the right side without using a pressing cloth.
+While the fabric is really nice it’s not so great to use for this project because it’s denser in places where are these snowflakes, and also because I can’t iron this fabric on the right side and it means I can’t iron the whole projects on the right side without using a pressing cloth.

-And another one from my fabrics was much thinner than all others, and because of this it was stretching more than others.
+And another one from my fabrics was much thinner than all others, and because of this, it was stretching more than the others.
 It was light green fabric with silver threads.